Appeals court allows US to expel children alone at border

 HOUSTON (AP) — A federal appeals court on Friday ruled that the U.S. government could resume expelling immigrant children who cross the southern border unaccompanied by a parent.

 The U.S. Court of Appeals for the District of Columbia Circuit’s stay of a lower court ruling allows President Joe Biden’s administration to resume expulsions begun by former President Donald Trump under a public health policy citing the COVID-19 pandemic.
-The appeals court issued a stay that had been requested by the Trump administration in November shortly after a federal judge barred the practice.
+The appeals court issued a stay that had been requested by the Trump administration shortly after a federal judge in November barred the practice.

 All three judges on the panel that issued Friday’s order were nominated by Trump, who enacted newly restrictive measures on immigration throughout his presidency.
 The judges are Gregory Katsas, Neomi Rao and Justin Walker.